 Plugin Categories

-Han plugins are organized into four categories: Core, Jutsu, Do, and Hashi.
+Han plugins are organized into nine categories: Core, Language, Framework, Validation, Tool, Integration, Discipline, Pattern, and Specialized.
 Each serves a specific purpose in the quality enforcement ecosystem.

 Core - Foundation